fimmind/vim-hs-type/README.md

 vim-hs-type
 ===========
 This plugin has started as a fork of [vim-hdevtools].
-It aims to improve getting type information ignoring every other abilities of [hdevtools], cause they all are better done by [haskell-ide-engine].
+It aims to improve getting type information ignoring every other abilities of [hdevtools], cause they are better done by [haskell-ide-engine].

 ## Why is it better than [vim-hdevtools]?
 1. **Interacting with types.** Opened window contains types as a plain text, so you can interact with them as with a plain text.